tangledpath/ruby-state-machine/README.md

-## ruby-state-machine
+## Ruby State Machine
-A full-featured state machine gem for use within ruby.
+Ruby State Machine (ruby-state-machine) is a full-featured state machine gem for use within ruby.
 It can also be used in Rails.
 This was written because we required a state machine that allowed different actions to be performed based on the previous and current events, as well as injecting logic (a "decider") to determine the next event.

 ## Installation:

 Add this line to your application's Gemfile:

-    gem 'ruby-fann'
+    gem 'ruby-state-machine'

 And then execute: